AP11001111/Biluthyrning/README.md

 The application initially used a design where the UI class was split into three classes, CustomerUI and EmployeeUI classes inheriting from the UI class.
 The design was deemed optimal considering the application didn't include a calender and a LiveTicker.
 While the design facilitated for a better structure, readability and easier moving between the UIs, it was not suitable for the added functionality.
-There were issues calling and assgning values to UIs since there were multiple instance variable with the same name (owing to the inheritance)
+There were issues while calling and assigning values to UIs since there were multiple instance variable with the same name (owing to the inheritance)
 Having a single UI class resolved most of the issues although making the class dense on methods.

 ## Known Bugs